-NREL conducts real-world evaluations of commercial vehicle technologies, comparing the performance of advanced medium- and heavy-duty fleet vehicles to conventional vehicles.
+NREL conducts real-world evaluations of medium- and heavy-duty vehicle technologies, comparing the performance of advanced technologies to their conventional counterparts.

-Performed in partnership with commercial and government fleets across the nation, these customized vehicle evaluations focus on the following technologies:
+Performed in partnership with commercial and government fleets, NREL’s customized evaluations span various technology arenas.

 This work supports the U.S. Department of Energy's Advanced Vehicle Testing Activity, which bridges the gap between early-stage research and the commercial availability of energy-efficient vehicle technologies and practices.

 Bolstered by world-class computational science and high-performance computing capabilities, our integrated suite of data and analysis tools inform the development of innovative commercial vehicle technologies and strategies that maximize energy savings and on-road performance.

 Built on more than 11 million miles of vehicle operations data, Fleet DNA helps users understand the broad operational range of commercial vehicles across vocations and weight classes.

 The DRIVE tool produces representative drive cycles at record speed from large amounts of vehicle data gathered via onboard logging devices, cutting analysis time.

 DriveCAT features drive cycle data for modeling, simulating, and evaluating vehicle systems and components.

 FASTSim enables quick powertrain comparisons to estimate the impact of technology improvements on vehicle efficiency, performance, cost, and battery life.